ZAdamMac/piminder/SECURITY.md

 For all other security issues (privesc, etc), a typical issue ticket would suffice.

 Please follow this repo for security updates.
-Pyminder does not report its usage back to base and we do not have a registration program, so we have no way to reach out to you if vulnerabilities are found.
+Piminder does not report its usage back to base and we do not have a registration program, so we have no way to reach out to you if vulnerabilities are found.